IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_domain.html.markdown

 - `cis_id` - (Required, String) The ID of the IBM Cloud Internet Services instance.
 - `domain` - (Required, String) The DNS domain name that you want to add to your IBM Cloud Internet Services instance.
+- `type` - (String) The type of domain to be created.
+Default value is noted to be `full`- for regular domains, & to create a partial domain for CNAME setup, value to be used is `partial`.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.